nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 [...]
 ```

-If other components like `message_log` or `op_monitor` are also configured in the `etc/xroad/db.properties` file to use an external database, we must change their properties in the same way as in the example above.
+If other components like `message_log` or `op_monitor` are also configured in the `etc/xroad/db.properties` file to use an external database, you must change their properties in the same way as in the example above.

-* In case we are using a version up to 6.24.0 we must update the admin users by editing `etc/xroad.properties` file and replace the admin users and passwords with the new ones.
+If you are using a version up to 6.24.0, you must update the admin users by editing `etc/xroad.properties` file and replace the admin users and passwords with the new ones.

 ```bash
 [...]